 You have been served divorce papers, now what?
 Don’t worry, there’s no need to fear.
 Everything you need to know to get you headed in the right direction is listed below.

 According to the Texas Rules of Civil Procedure 99, there should be a citation served along with your divorce papers that will say something similar to the following:“You may employ a Texas divorce attorney.
 If you or your attorney do not file a written answer with the clerk who issued this citation by 10:00 a.m. on the Monday next following the expiration of twenty days after you were served this citation and petition, a default judgement may be taken against you.”

-Get an Attorney:
+Get a Family Law Attorney:

 As stated in the citation aspect of your divorce papers outlines, you can employ a divorce attorney.
 This is a good idea if you want to ensure that your best interests are protected, and under the advisement of a legal professional.
 Now is a good time to find that legal representative so they can help you will the next step of the process.

 It is crucial for you or your lawyer acting on your behalf to respond or answer your divorce petition.
 If you fail to act within the allotted time frame, your spouse will be able to obtain a default judgment.
 This will mean a judgment in their favor due to your failure to act.
 In other words, it gives your spouse the benefit of a one-sided argument before a judge.

 This “answer” is a formal document that you draft in response to the papers you were served.
 This answer communicates to the court that you want to participate in the process of your divorce.
 Filing your answer does not mean you are now divorced.
 It simply protects you from getting taken advantage of by your spouse during the proceedings.

 Gather Your Paperwork, Get Your Finances in Order, & Get Organized